jomolesk/reference-architectures/docs/app-service/scalable-web-app.md

 ### SQL Database encryption
 Use [Transparent Data Encryption][sql-encryption] if you need to encrypt data at rest in the database.
 This feature performs real-time encryption and decryption of an entire database (including backups and transaction log files) and requires no changes to the application.
 Encryption does add some latency, so it's a good practice to separate the data that must be secure into its own database and enable encryption only for that database.

-## Next steps
-For higher availability, deploy the application in more than one region and use [Azure Traffic Manager][tm] for failover.
-For more information, see [Running a web application with high availability in Azure][web-app-multi-region].

 <!-- links -->